Top of main content

 Key takeaways

-• European stocks and government bonds fell.
+• European stocks mostly rose; government bonds fell.

 Markets